Tomb of Salar and Sangar al-Gawli: Funerary section

-Sanjar's slighly smaller mausoleum chamber is more plain and less decorated.
+Sanjar's slightly smaller mausoleum chamber is more plain and less decorated.
 The mihrab is not inlaid with marble but its conch is carved with fluting that radiates out from the summit of the semi-dome and terminates below in a row of small niches, a detail not found in other mihrabs in Cairo.
 Another carved stone inscription band runs around the walls of the chamber, featuring a Qur'anic excerpt from Surah 2:284-286.
 The dome above features a muqarnas transition similar to that of Salar's dome.
 At the center of the room is Sanjar's marble cenotaph.
 Past the two main mausoleums, at the end of the access corridor, is small square chamber covered by a plain stone dome.
 It was likely used as burial chamber for the Mamluk emir Bashtak who died in 1341.